The page has been translated by Gen AI.

 Caution

-In the daemon set list page, you can delete the selected daemon set by selecting the item you want to delete and then clicking Delete.
+On the job list page, after selecting the item you want to delete, you can delete the selected job by clicking Delete.

-4. Object Creation Popup where you enter object information and click the Confirm button.
+4. In the Object Creation Popup, enter the object information and click the Confirm button.

 Reference